theantisocialextrovert/_crypter/README.md

                   for example: hash of a known file is calculated and stored, at the runtime the same file is downloaded and it's hash is calculated, if both the hashes match then we can assume that the crypter is not running in a sandbox environment created by the AV and hence indicates that it is safe to decrypt the malicious code and run it.
+                  More such techniques are used here to evade from dynamic analysis.